 During adolescence and after neutering, our pets often require a change in diet to maintain their body condition, we’ll talk to you about that, too.

 Our nurses can keep your pets’ paws in good shape with nail clipping.
 Minor grooming procedures eg ear epilation or knot removal (de-matting) can also be done with a nurse appointment.

 Anal sac expression

-Our nurses will help your pet feel more comfortable by emptying anal sacs.
+Our nurses will help your pet feel more comfortable by emptying their anal sacs.
 Any infections or unusual bottoms are referred to the vet for further treatment.

 Blood pressure checks